Seismix/royalrefresh/README.md

 (such as using `about:addons` in Firefox)

 <details>
-  <summary>Settings page</summary>
+  <summary>Basic Settings popup</summary>

   ![Settings page](docs/basic_settings.png)

 </details>

-Advanced users can take advanced of the "Advanced options" toggle to reveal more settings.
-In case the website gets an update, the user can adjust the CSS selectors to make the extension work again, until a new update of RoyalRefresh is released with the adjusted defaults:
+Advanced users can change CSS selectors in the settings if the site design changes, until a new extension update is pushed.

+> [!NOTE]
+> Advanced settings for CSS selectors are only available in the full extension settings page, not in the popup.
+Use the
+> popup to quickly access basic settings, but open the full settings page for advanced configuration.

 <details>
   <summary>Advanced settings</summary>